Trade war fears a clear concern of European bank officials

 At their most recent meeting, the council decided to cut monthly bond purchase to 15 billion euros per month through December and then bring them to an end.
 The purchases pumped newly printed money into the economy in an effort to raise inflation toward the bank's goal of just below 2 percent.
 Though the headline rate was 2 percent in the year to June, the core rate, which strips out volatile items such as food and energy, is only 1 percent, a clear signal that underlying inflationary pressures through such things as wages, remain muted.

-The ECB made it clear that it would continue to provide stimulus by keeping interest rates benchmarks at record lows at least through summer 2019.
+The ECB made it clear that it would continue to provide stimulus by keeping interest rate benchmarks at record lows at least through summer 2019.
+The short-term benchmark is zero and the rate on money deposited by banks at the ECB is minus 0.4 percent, a penalty aimed at pushing the bank to lend the money rather than keep it at the ECB.